-Touch the Add New box and choose Memory.
+On oscilloscopes with OneTouch, touch the Add New box and choose Memory.
 Drag the descriptor box of the trace you wish to store onto the Mn descriptor box.

-- 1. Choose Math > Memory Setup to open the Memories dialog. - 2.
+- 1. Press the front panel Mem button or choose Math > Memory Setup. - 2.
 Touch the Mn tab corresponding to the memory slot you wish to use. - 3.
 In Copy from Waveform, choose the source trace to copy to memory. - 4.
 Touch Copy Now. - 5.
 Optionally, check Trace On to immediately display the memory.
-Use the Zoom controls to adjust the scale of the memory trace. - 6.
-Optionally, add Notes describing the memory.

-Save (External) Waveform Files to Memory
+Import External Waveform Files into Memory

-Trace (.trc) files saved on other Teledyne LeCroy instruments can also be saved to internal memory.
-Use the Recall Waveform function to save external files to memory.
-Then, you can use the Memories dialog to restore them to the touch screen.
+Trace (.trc) files saved on other Teledyne LeCroy instruments can also be imported into internal memory using the waveform recall feature.
+Choose File > Recall Waveform and to recall the file to an internal memory.
+Then, you can use the Memories dialog to place them on the display.

-Note: The removable MicroSD card serves as internal memory for saving .trc files.
+Note: On WaveSurfer 3000/3000z oscilloscopes, the removable MicroSD card serves as internal memory for saving .trc files.